Libera-Chat/libera-chat.github.io/content/_guides/bots.md

 litharge must have +o on the access list `/msg ChanServ flags #example litharge +o`.

-- Do you have an -ops channel or a channel where the bot should announce bans/quiets changes? contact us in #libera-bots
+- Do you have an -ops channel or a channel where the bot should announce bans/quiets changes?
-- do you want the bans/quiets to be removed after a given period if no duration given by the operator? contact us in #libera-bots
+- Do you want the bans/quiets to be removed after a given period if no duration given by the operator?

+If yes answered: contact us in #libera-bots

 ### Usage